-2. Approval of a new investment advisory agreement between the Company and MSC Adviser (as the Company's sole investment adviser).
+2. Approval of a new investment advisory agreement between the Company and MSC Adviser I, LLC (as the Company's sole investment adviser).

-NOTE: In their discretion, the proxies are authorized to vote upon such other matters as may properly come before the meeting or any adjournment thereof.
+NOTE: In their discretion, the proxies are authorized to vote upon such other matters as may properly come before the meeting or any adjournment or postponement thereof A properly executed and returned proxy shall be valid to vote and represent the covered shares of common stock for up to eleven months after the date of the executed proxy card, including at any adjournment or postponement of the Annual Meeting of Stockholders, unless revoked by a later-dated proxy or another method set forth in the Proxy Statement.
 HMS INCOME FUND, INC. 2800 POST OAK BLVD., SUITE 5000 HOUSTON, TX 77056 electronic voting instruction form.
 ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
 To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.

-VOTE BY INTERNET -www.proxyvote.com/HMIF or scan the QR Barcode above Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 pm.
+VOTE BY INTERNET - www.proxyvote.com/HMIF or scan the QR Barcode above Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 pm.
 Eastern Time the day before the cut-off date or meeting date.
 Follow the instructions to obtain your records and to create an electronic voting instruction form.